ba-st/Willow-SpinKit/source/BaselineOfWillowSpinKit.package/BaselineOfWillowSpinKit.class/README.md

-Metacello Baseline definition for Willow-Bootstrap
+Metacello Baseline definition for Willow-SpinKit